-In the event that a student in Barton's AHC course witnesses an incident during their clinical that does not meet the Kansas Department of Aging and Disability Services regulations, the student is required to report the situation to their instructor.
-The instructor, in response, will document the incident and report it to the Administrator and/or the Director of Nursing at the clinical facility as well as to Barton's Adult Healthcare Programs Coordinator.
+If a student in Barton's AHC course witnesses an incident during their clinical that does not meet the Kansas Department of Aging and Disability Services (KDADS) regulations, the student is required to report the situation to their instructor.
+The instructor, in response, will document the incident and report it to the administrator and/or the director of nursing at the clinical facility as well as to Barton's adult healthcare programs coordinator.

-A meeting will be called with the student, the instructor, the Director of Nursing, and/or the Administrator of the facility to discuss the incident.
-The meeting will be documented and shared with the Adult Healthcare Coordinator.
-If the student and/or the instructor determine after a reasonable period of time that the reported issue has not been resolved, then the instructor and/or the student will contact the Executive Director of Nursing & Healthcare and potentially KDADS.
+A meeting will be called with the student, the instructor, the director of nursing, and/or the administrator of the facility to discuss the incident.
+The meeting will be documented and shared with the adult healthcare coordinator.
+If the student and/or the instructor determine after a reasonable period of time that the reported issue has not been resolved, then the instructor and/or the student will contact the executive director of nursing & healthcare and potentially KDADS.
 Depending on the nature of the incident, KDADS may become involved at any point during this process.
-The Survey, Certification and Credentialing Commission is responsible for investigating allegations of abuse, neglect, exploitation or failure to provide adequate care and services to residents in adult care homes licensed by KDADS.
-Investigations are done to determine compliance with federal and state regulations regarding the health, safety, and welfare of any resident of any licensed adult care home.
+The Certification and Credentialing Commission is responsible for investigating allegations of abuse, neglect, exploitation, or failure to provide adequate care and services to residents in adult care homes licensed by KDADS.
+Investigations are done to determine compliance with federal and state regulations regarding the health, safety, and welfare of any client of any licensed adult care home.